-Check in and see if you’re committing any of these mistakes.
+Check to see if you’re committing any of these mistakes.

 Creating products is a necessity (and one of the best parts of a handmade business), but creating more when you haven’t sold the first round of products is the biggest time and money waster I see small businesses make.

-Making products, setting them up at a craft show or posting them on Etsy and then sharing on social media, does not typically lead to sales rolling in.
+Making products, setting them up at a craft show, or posting them on Etsy (here are Etsy alternatives) and then sharing on social media, does not typically lead to sales rolling in.

-It takes a lot more marketing, sales channels and effort put into those sales channels to see consistent sales.
+It takes a lot more marketing, sales channels, and effort to see consistent sales.

 You don’t need a revolutionary product to make money selling your work.
 But you do need a desire to get it out there.

-Or worse yet, what if she scrapped the entire idea of Spanx and started making regular underwear or socks?
+Or worse yet, what if she scrapped the entire idea of Spanx?

 Before you give up on a product or add more to your collection, make sure you’ve given your all to market and sell what you already have.